Declare and Defend (5)

 A wide door or opportunity

 The day of salvation has come!
-Now is the favorable time for making known the Good News of God’s Kingdom, and the righteousness, peace, and joy it brings to everyone who enters it.
-Atheism, materialism, postmodernism, secularism – all are exhausted, and have nothing left to offer a disillusioned world.
-God calls all those who believe in Jesus Christ to take up the challenge of breaking the “spiral of silence” and making the case for the Gospel and the Christian worldview.
+Now is the favorable time for making known the Good News of God’s Kingdom and the righteousness, peace, and joy it brings to everyone who enters it.
+Atheism, materialism, postmodernism – all these wrong-believing worldviews are exhausted, and have nothing left to offer a disillusioned world.
+God calls all those who believe in Jesus Christ to take up the challenge of breaking the “spiral of silence” and making the case for the Christian worldview.

 This does not require that we all become authors of best-selling books.
 That’s simply not going to happen.
-But never before has such a wide door of opportunity been available to affect the thinking of so many people by sharing the written word (1 Cor.
+But never has such a wide door of opportunity been available to affect the thinking of so many people by sharing the written word (1 Cor.
 16.8, 9).
 Through local media, the Internet, and social networking, we may expect to influence many for the Kingdom of God whom we will never be able to talk with face to face.
+We must be determined to make the most of the publishing opportunities available to us day by day.

 No shortage of media